thycotic/ac-docs/admin/getting-started/mobile.md

    ![reg code mobile](images/mobile-reg-code.png "Mobile app prompting for registration code")

    Use the registration code that was emailed to you.
-It is the same code that you used for browser extension registration.
+It is the same code that you used for the browser extension registration.

    Click __Submit__.
 1. The application prompts you to choose a 4-digit PIN.
 The PIN is used if TouchID/Fingerprint is not available or is not working.